Back To Search Results

 When evaluating patients with suspected exposure to Agent Orange, a comprehensive medical history should be obtained, and a physical examination should be performed.
 To assess the risk of exposure to Agent Orange in military veterans, obtain specific details of their service history, including service in Operation Ranch Hand or the ACC and handling or spraying of herbicides during service in Vietnam, the Korean DMZ, or Thai military bases.
 Veterans should also be questioned regarding signs or symptoms of acute dioxin exposure, such as chloracne.

 Vietnam veterans who did not serve in the ACC or Operation Ranch Hand and did not personally handle herbicides are at significantly lower risk of substantial exposure to Agent Orange.
-However, they may have been exposed during service in highly-sprayed areas.
+However, they may have been exposed during service in highly sprayed areas.
 The "III Corps" combat region of South Vietnam encompasses the southwestern territory surrounding Saigon, where considerable US military presence and many Operation Ranch Hand herbicide missions occurred.
 These veterans may report traveling through or drinking fresh water from recently sprayed areas.
 The use of the herbicides stopped in 1971; any military service after that is not at risk of Agent Orange exposure.

 The herbicides' effects continue to be studied in populations living within Agent Orange-impacted countries of Southeast Asia.
 Cities near US Air Force bases where the herbicides were stored may have a higher risk of exposure due to the persistence of TCDD within the environment and food chain.[9][42][43]
-Individuals living in these areas from the late 1960s onwards may have the potential for exposure.
+Individuals living in these areas from the late 1960s on may have the potential for exposure.

 A thorough review of systems should be obtained.
 Neurologic, cardiovascular, and general or constitutional questions may warrant increased focus.
 Patients with undiagnosed malignancy or endocrinopathy may report unintentional weight changes, fatigue, depression, or night sweats.
-Questions should evaluate for cognitive slowing, neuropathy, or movement disorder.
+Questions should cover potential cognitive slowing, neuropathy, or movement disorder.
 When obtaining a social history, environmental or occupational exposures that may increase the risk of neurologic complications or malignancy should be queried, in addition to standard items such as tobacco, alcohol, and drug use.
 The family medical history should be updated regularly, documenting any malignancies in family members and the health of any offspring, with particular attention to congenital malformations or genetic syndromes.
+Clinicians should perform a thorough head-to-toe physical examination annually in patients with suspected exposure to Agent Orange.
+This examination should include a complete neurologic exam, diabetic foot exam, and careful examination for lymphadenopathy.

 Evaluation